troponaut/ansible-role-komodo/README.md

 > **Note for Komodo version v1.17.1+**
 [komodo 1.17.1](https://github.com/moghtech/komodo/releases/tag/v1.17.1) introduced a possible breaking change in order to support IPv6.
+You can update your `komodo_allowed_ips` to reflect the IPv6 translation.
-I am going to continue to honor the upstream default settings, so pay attention to the breaking changes in this release.
-I have introduced a new variable to support this, `komodo_bind_ip` which you can set to `0.0.0.0` to return to the previous behavior.
-This can be easily set in the inventory files as shown in the below examples
+Otherwise, I have introduced a new variable to support this, `komodo_bind_ip` which you can set to `0.0.0.0` to return to the previous behavior.
+This can be easily set in the inventory files as shown in the below examples.
+[I have also included a migration guide below](note-on-migration-to-v1171)

 - **`komodo_action`**
   - Controls which operation is performed: